proteneer/timemachine/README.md

 # Time Machine

 A high-performance differentiable molecular dynamics and optimization engine.
+Computes analytical derivatives of the MD observable (eg. free energies) with respect to the forcefield parameters.

 ## Features